pyCGNS/pyCGNS/NAVigater/readme.txt

 adjusted like that:

 .. image:: ../doc/images/cgnsnav_im55.png
-    :width: 17cm
+    :width: 13cm

 and you perform a pick operation by pressing the ``p`` key:

 .. image:: ../doc/images/cgnsnav_im56.png
-    :width: 17cm
+    :width: 13.5cm

-All the paths of the selected objects are displayed in the left upper corner of the window and they are marked with the |logo5| in the list below.
+All the paths of the selected objects are displayed in the top left-hand corner of the window and they are marked with the |logo5| in the list below.
 As you can see, the current selected object is the same as previously, namely ``dom1/PENTA_6{TRI}`` because it's the closest object to the camera.